5th annual international ethics conference on the past and future of the Columbia River

 - Hungry Horse dam, and efforts to protect resident fisheries; and

 - The Séliš Ksanka Qlispé Project on the Flathead River, a federal license now held by the Confederate Salish and Kootenai Tribes, the first in the nation to own and operate a major hydropower facility.

-The ethics conference will include “Montana Operations” and “VarQ” as possible models for future management of the dam system throughout the Columbia Basin in order to advance the ethical principles of justice and stewardship.
+The ethics conference will discuss ecosystem-friendly measures known as “Montana Operations” (including “VarQ” flood risk management) as possible models for future management of the dam system throughout the Columbia Basin to advance ethical principles of justice and stewardship.

 The One River, Ethics Matter conference is free and open to the public.
 Lunch is provided to participants.

-University of Montana Center for Natural Resources & Environmental Policy
+University of Montana Center for Natural Resources & Environmental Policy, Department of Geography

 Columbia Institute for Water Policy * Center for Environmental Law & Policy * Rachael & John Osborn